SysCV/shift-dev/README.md

 ## Tools
 ### Pack zip file into HDF5
 Instead of unzipping the the downloaded zip files, you can also can convert them into corresponding [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files.
 HDF5 file is designed to store a large of dataset in a single file and, meanwhile, to support efficient I/O for training purpose.
 Converting to HDF5 is a good practice in an environment where the number of files that can be stored are limited.
+Example command:
 ```bash
 python -m shift_dev.io.to_hdf5 \
     "path/to/dataset/discrete/images/val/left_45/*.zip" -j 1